-In terms of the provisions of clause (n) of Sub-section (3) of Section 134 of the Companies Act, 2013, the Company has a proper and adequate system of internal controls.
-This ensures that all transactions are authorized, recorded and reported correctly, and assets are safeguarded and protected against loss from unauthorized use or disposition.
+In terms of the provisions of clause (n) of sub - section (3) of section 134 of the Companies Act, 2013, the Company has a proper and adequate system of internal controls.
+This ensures that all transactions are authorized, recorded, and reported correctly, and assets are safeguarded and protected against loss from unauthorized use or disposition.
 In addition, there are operational controls and fraud risk controls, covering the entire spectrum of internal financial controls.
 The Company has in place adequate internal financial controls with reference to financial statements.
-During the year one (1) theft case in Hopetown manufacturing facility was discovered against which more stringent preventive and detective controls have been put in place.
+During the year, such controls were tested and no reportable material weakness in the design or operation was observed.

 The Company's internal control systems are commensurate with the nature of its business and the size and complexity of its operations.
 These are routinely tested by Internal Auditors.
-Significant audit observations and follow up actions thereon are reported to the management/Board.
+Significant audit observations and follow-up actions thereon are reported to the Management / Board.